Yuvraj Singh: International breakthrough

 Singh was selected in the Indian squad for the 2000 ICC KnockOut Trophy on the back of his impressive performances for the Under-19 team.
 He made his international debut against Kenya in the pre-quarterfinal.
 He bowled four overs conceding 16 runs but did not get to bat.
 In the quarterfinal match against Australia, Singh won the man of the match for his innings of 84 out of 80 balls, against a pace attack consisting of Glenn McGrath, Brett Lee and Jason Gillespie, that helped India win by 20 runs.
 In the semifinal against South Africa, he scored 41 and picked 1/15.
 He scored only 18 against New Zealand in the final, which India lost.
 The tournament was followed by a tri-series involving India, Sri Lanka and Zimbabwe.
 Singh scored just 55 runs in five innings at an average of 11.
-Singh averaged 15.50 in the ODI series against the touring Zimbabwe side in December 2000 after which he was dropped from the team.
+Singh averaged 15.50 in the ODI series against the touring Zimbabwe team in December 2000 after which he was dropped from the team.

 Singh made his comeback during the 2001 Coca-Cola Cup in Sri Lanka.
 He scored a crucial 98* against Sri Lanka in the fifth match of an otherwise disappointing series with the bat.
 However, he proved to be useful with the ball as he took 8 wickets at an average of 27.
 In the Standard Bank triangular series involving hosts South Africa, India and Kenya, Singh managed to score only 69 runs from 6 innings, including a duck in the final against South Africa.
 Following this, Dinesh Mongia and Hemang Badani were chosen over Singh in the squad for the home series against England in January 2002.

 He returned to domestic cricket in early 2002.
 After a disappointing run in the Ranji knockouts, Singh struck 209 for North Zone against South Zone in a Duleep Trophy match in March 2002.
 He was immediately drafted into the national squad for the final two ODIs against Zimbabwe with India trailing the series 1–2.
 Singh made an impact in his return match at Hyderabad, scoring an unbeaten 80 off just 60 balls, taking India to a five-wicket win and levelling the series.
 He won the Man of the Match award for his efforts.
 In the final ODI at Guwahati, Singh made 75 runs from 52 balls, sharing a 157-run fifth-wicket partnership with Mongia who scored his career-best unbeaten 159, to help India post a total of 333 in their 50 overs.
 India went on to win the game by 101 runs and the series 3–2.